 Can these Oat Breakfast Bars be made dairy free as well as gluten free?

 Yes, absolutely.
 To make these Oat Breakfast Bars dairy free, the only extra care needed is to check the dark chocolate chips are safe to eat.
 However, check labels to make sure there is no unexpected dairy, before you add them.
 If you can’t find safe chocolate chips, then use a dairy free, vegan chocolate bar and simply chop it up.
-The chocolate from Moo Free for example, is vegan and also soy free.

 Can I make Oat and Nut Breakfast Bars Vegan too?

 As they don’t contain any egg, it is easy to make these Oat and Nut Bars vegan.
 In addition to checking the chocolate is safe to use however, you’ll need to switch out the honey for an alternative natural liquid sugar.
 I recommend using either coconut honey or date syrup.